Skip to content

 Tradin’ Crises Stories

 Since Madagascar, the world's first vanilla producer, stopped regulating vanilla prices in the 1990s, its trade has seen ups and downs.
-The latest struggles began in 2012 when very low harvests made demand higher than supply.
-Since vanilla is a rather rare natural delicacy that cannot be rushed, the situation quickly snowballed into crazy price increases (over 100%), poor quality and crime.
+The latest struggles began in 2012 when very low harvests caused demand for the spice to exceed supply.
+Since vanilla is a rather rare natural delicacy that cannot be rushed, the situation quickly snowballed into huge price increases (over 100%), poor quality and crime.

 In 2016, the situation in Uganda (where we buy our pods) became critical and was reported to us in an article by Lulu, owner of the Ndali farm.
 Resellers and agents working on commission began buying vanilla that was not even cured properly yet.
-Vanilla pods must reach maturity and undergo the full curing process to obtain all the notes of their wonderful taste and smell and to avoid mould.
-During price crises, crops are sold far too early and pods can even be stolen from the fields before they're ripe.
+Vanilla pods must reach maturity and undergo the full curing process to develop all the notes of their wonderful taste and aroma, and to prevent mould.
+During price crises, crops are sold far too early, and pods can even be stolen from the fields before they're ripe.
 Farmers try to expand their crops to meet demand, and governments implement drastic measures.
 Eventually, when things finally calm down, farmers find themselves with too much production and prices drop tragically, as has been the case since 2019.

 Where does Lush source vanilla?

-We love natural vanilla so much that we couldn't stop using it despite the market’s turmoil.
-Thanks to our dedicated team of creative buyers, we found solutions year after year and month after month.
+We love natural vanilla so much that we couldn't stop using it.
+Thanks to our dedicated team of creative buyers, year after year and month after month, we have found solutions to the market’s turmoil.
 Find more information on each source in the description of the main vanilla ingredients we use:

 Want to dive straight into our range of vanilla-scented products?
 They're ready for you.